-Why increase the stress by searching online for hours and reading dozens of articles to try to ascertain which information seems to be the best?
+Why increase the stress by searching online for hours and reading dozens of articles to ascertain which information seems to be the best?

 I read dozens of articles every week.
-Sometimes an article from 2005 is still applicable.
+Sometimes an article from 2005 applies today.
 Other times, the market and technology changes within months, as do the economic conditions and job market.
 The material on this site is reviewed regularly.
 While we don’t all agree on every aspect, that’s true of any industry, and I’ll do what makes sense for you and what works in your industry.
 I do resumes for mechanics, upper level management, C-level, and everything in between.

-The questionnaire on this site consolidates and organizes your information.
+The questionnaire on this site, or an emailed questionnaire, consolidates and organizes your information.
 No point in paying for my time while you dig through a box for the name of a company you worked for years ago.
 Then, I do an in-depth phone consultation to really understand what you need and how to help you obtain an offer for the perfect position.
-If you prefer or need special accommodation, send your resume to me, and I’ll complete the information through a phone interview.
+If you prefer or need special accommodation, send your resume with a note or contact me, and I’ll complete the information through a phone interview.

-How to submit resumes online to job boards and employers is an important topic, since almost all jobs require online submission.
+How to submit resumes online to job boards and employers is an important topic too, since almost all jobs require online submission.
 Even when the submission form says it accepts MS Word or other formats, the end result can be a very jumbled resume.
 Do you know how to be sure that doesn’t happen?
 Do you know securing an interview through networking or being a C-level doesn’t exempt you from the automated systems?